 88 min., rated R.

-2015’s Skype nightmare “Unfriended” might have sounded like a ludicrous conceit—the invincible specter of a bullied teen who committed suicide gets revenge on her peers in a Skype chatroom—but it was smart, ingeniously executed, and destined to open up a conversation about the real-life, of-the-moment horrors of cyberbullying.
-It was only a matter of time before the template was copied or a sequel would be greenlit, and now there’s “Unfriended: Dark Web,” an in-name-only sequel with only one connection with its predecessor: it unfolds entirely on someone’s laptop screen via a Skype session.
+2015’s Skype nightmare “Unfriended” might have sounded like a ludicrous conceit—the invincible specter of a bullied teen who committed suicide gets revenge on her peers in a Skype chatroom—but it was riveting, smartly executed, and destined to open up a conversation about the real-life, of-the-moment horrors of cyberbullying.
+It was only a matter of time before the template was copied or a sequel would be greenlit, and now there’s “Unfriended: Dark Web,” an in-name-only sequel with only one connection to its predecessor: it unfolds entirely on someone’s laptop screen via a Skype session.
 To vary the execution a bit, debuting director Stephen Susco (writer of 2004's "The Grudge") ditches the supernatural angle and stinging comment on the cyberbullying culture for a more plausible, real-world approach.
-The end game, though, is a mixed bag: it’s effectively disturbing on a momentary level, but it's also increasingly preposterous and more simplistic.
+The end game, though, is a mixed bag: it’s effectively disturbing on a momentary level, but also increasingly preposterous and more simplistic.

 Matias (Colin Woodell) finds a laptop from a cyber cafe’s lost-and-found, using it to perfect an American Sign Language translation software he’s been working on to communicate better and make up with his deaf ex-girlfriend, Amaya (Stephanie Nogueras).
 When Amaya won’t accept his apology, Matias signs on to Skype with his group of friends—British techie Damon (Andrew Lees), disc jockey Lexx (Savira Windyani), conspiracy theorist AJ (Connor Del Rio), and recently engaged couple Nari (Betty Gabriel) and Serena (Rebecca Rittenhouse)—for a game of Cards Against Humanity.
 Amidst Matias’ multitasking, he logs into the Facebook account of the laptop’s former owner, “Norah C. IV,” and begins receiving instant messages from “Erica,” who at first claims to be Norah’s friend and then admits to being Norah herself.
 Matias soon realizes that the so-called Norah wants her laptop back, but then uncovers a cache of files that are essentially snuff videos of young women being tortured and chained up in industrial warehouses.
 As Matias enters the dark web, he dooms himself, his five friends and an unsuspecting Amaya, and makes anyone else around them collateral damage.